miqimly/miqimly.github.io/README.md

 ## Themes

-Four themes are available via the selector in the nav — choice is saved to `localStorage`:
+Four themes are available via the selector in the nav, choice is saved to `localStorage`:

 | Key | Name | Mode |
 |---|---|---|